valboz/RTModel/docs/Astrophotometric.md

 ```

-If we have Declination and Right Ascension of our microlensing event with the respective uncertainties, we will have four additional columns: Declination, error, Right Ascension, error.
-An astrophotometric dataset will look as follows:
+If we have Declination and Right Ascension of our microlensing event with the respective uncertainties, we will have four additional columns: Declination, error on declination, Right Ascension, error on right ascension.
+Therefore, an astrophotometric dataset will look as follows:

 ```
 # Mag err HJD-2450000 Dec errDec RA errRA